Energy market: Past energy usage in the United States

-The United States currently uses over four trillion kilowatt-hours (kWh) per year in order to fulfill its energy needs.
-Data given by the United States Energy Information Administration (EIA) has shown a steady growth in energy usage dating back to 1990, at which time the country consumed around 3 trillion kWh of energy.
+Around 2010, the United States consumed over four trillion kilowatt-hours (kWh) per year.
+Data given by the United States Energy Information Administration (EIA) showed a growth in energy usage dating back to 1990, at which time the US consumed around 3 trillion kWh of energy.

 Traditionally, the United States's energy sources have included oil, coal, nuclear, renewables and natural gas.

 The breakdown of each of these fuels as a percentage of the overall consumption in the year 1993, per EIA was: coal at 53%, nuclear energy at 19%, natural gas at 13%, renewable energy at 11% and oil at 4% of the overall energy needs.

 In 2011, the breakdown was: coal at 42%, nuclear at 19%, natural gas at 25%, renewable energy at 13% and oil accounted for 1%.
 These figures show a drop in energy derived from coal and a significant increase in both natural gas and renewable energy sources.

-According to the United States Geological Survey (USGS) data from 2006, hydroelectric power accounted for most of the renewable energy production in the United States.
-However, increasing government funding, grants, and other incentives have been drawing many companies towards the biofuel, wind and solar energy production industries.

 Moving towards renewable energy

-In recent years, there has been a movement towards renewable and sustainable energy in the United States.
+Since the early 2010s, there has been a movement towards renewable and sustainable energy in the United States.
 This has been caused by many factors, including consequences of climate change, affordability, government funding, tax incentives and potential profits in the energy market of the United States.
 According to the most recent projections by the EIA forecasting to the year 2040, the renewable energy industry will grow from providing 13% of the power in the year 2011 to 16% in 2040.
 This accounts for 32% of the overall growth during the same time period.
-This increase could be profitable for companies that expand into the renewable energy market in the United States.
+This growth has been cited as a factor influencing investment trends in the renewable energy sector in the United States.

 This movement towards renewable energy has also been affected by the stability of the global market.
 Recent economic instability in countries in the Middle East and elsewhere has driven American companies to further develop American dependence on foreign sources of energy, such as oil.
 The long term projections by the EIA for renewable energy capacity in the United States is also sensitive to factors such as the cost and availability of domestic oil and natural gas production.

 Countries around the world also face the challenge of up-skilling professionals in order to create the workforce required for the transition from fossil fuel to renewable energy.
 Organisations such as the Renewable Energy Institute are assisting with this transition, but more is required to meet targets set by governments around the world, including those set by the Paris Agreement.